Michael slowed before he meant to.

 Nobody objected either.

 The center tunnel narrowed for twenty meters before opening into a corridor lined with broken arches and partial cave-ins.
-Stone debris created waist-high cover all along the sides.
-Good for ambushes.
-Good for choke points.
-Bad if the spacing collapsed.
+Stone debris created waist-high cover along both sides.

 Michael's attention moved automatically.

-Too many points of entry if they pushed too deep at once.
+Too many approach angles if they pushed too far into the open at once.

 "Stop," Yuri said.